Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 • 8Treatment of the disease

 Pancreatitis is an acute or chronic inflammatory disease of the pancreas of various etiologies.
-How it flows, not everyone knows.
+Not everyone knows how it proceeds.
 Often this pathology leads to destruction and necrosis.
 Pancreatitis is a group of diseases united by a common clinical picture and pathogenesis.
-Acute inflammation of the pancreas is the 3rd most common among all diseases of the abdominal cavity.
+Acute inflammation of the pancreas ranks 3rd in prevalence among all diseases of the abdominal organs.

 About half a million cases of this disease are diagnosed every year.
 Among the patients, males predominate.
 This is due to a great addiction to alcohol and fatty foods.
-Of all the diseases, pancreatitis differs in that it most often develops in young people who abuse alcohol.
+Of all the diseases, pancreatitis is different in that it most often develops in young people who abuse alcohol.

-The peak incidence occurs between the ages of 30 and 40.
-Often this pathology is combined with cholelithiasis.
-In this case, the main contingent of patients will be elderly people over 60 years old.
+The peak incidence occurs between 30 and 40 years of age.
+Often this pathology is combined with gallstone disease.
+In this case, the main patient population will be elderly people over 60 years of age.

-It is necessary not only to know what pancreatitis is, but also to have an idea about its varieties.
-According to the nature of the course, the following forms of pancreatitis are distinguished:
+You need to not only know what pancreatitis is, but also have an idea of its varieties.
+Based on the nature of the course, the following forms of pancreatitis are distinguished:

 • spicy;